 Digital epidemiology, a new subfield of epidemiology, leverages data generated outside the public health system to study patterns of disease and health dynamics in populations.
 The Google Flu Trends (GFT) tracking system was one of the earliest examples of digital epidemiology.
 In 2007, researchers found that counting the searches people made for flu-related terms could accurately estimate the number of flu cases.
 This apparent success made headlines, and many researchers became excited about the possibilities of big data.
 However, GFT did not live up to expectations and was abandoned in 2015.

-Data scientists found that a simple model built from past CDC reports that used 3-week-old CDC data and seasonal trends did a better job of predicting flu prevalence than GFT.
-The GFT overlooked considerable information that can be extracted by basic statistical methods.
+Data scientists found that a simple model built from past CDC reports that used three-week-old CDC data and seasonal trends did a better job of predicting flu prevalence than GFT.
+GFT overlooked considerable information that can be extracted by basic statistical methods.
 This does not mean that big data captured from online activity is useless.
-In fact, researchers have shown that the combination of GFT data with CDC data can substantially improve on both GFT predictions and the CDC-based model.
+In fact, researchers have shown that the combination of GFT data with CDC data can substantially improve both GFT predictions and the CDC-based model.
 It is often the case that combining different approaches leads to improvements over individual methods.

 The GFT example shows us that even when we have tremendous amounts of information, the connections between the data and the question being asked are paramount.
 Understanding this framework can help us avoid answering the wrong question, applying inappropriate methods to the data, and overstating our findings.